 From eleven to fourteen years

-Now they are getting the ticket to enter the senior age.
+Now they are getting the ticket to enter senior age.
 All the common problems both mentally and physically arise in this stage.
 Just like humans, their weaken joints are the first symptom of their seniority.
 Slowly the organs start to function less.
 Their routines become the activities, and apart from that, there are no signs of any other work.
 Dietary changes are absolutely necessary for them during their senior age.
 Commonly since they have indigestion, it is requested to transform to wet food and something highly nutritious slowly.
 Give them whole nutritious foods like Purina Pro Plan, which is rich in proteins, fiber, and all other nutrients required for adult cats.
 Talk to the vets to understand the transitions and plan regular checkups.

 From fifteen to twenty years

 The 15 years and older cats are real survivors.
 With proper nutrition and well-maintenance, they can even survive longer.
 But this is absolutely a time for their calmness and peace.
 You know that they are not going to create any trouble.
 They always wanted to stick with their owner no matter what.
 They cannot survive without supplements during this age.
 Slowly, they tend to lose the ability to hear first, followed by the vision.
 Most cats tend to sleep longer, and in fact, that will be most of their day.
 Also, the vets say during this age, they have cognitive dysfunction.
-Just like a human, they tend to cry suddenly at nights, uncontrollably urinate, and more.
+Just like a human, they tend to cry suddenly at night, uncontrollably urinate, and more.
 Special attention is needed during this age.

 These are some of the critical developmental stages in a cat’s life.
 Hence, it is essential to know the cat’s age in human years.
 So, you can find them what they undergo being from their shoes.